Karenzhang7717/cassandra_data_modelling/README.md

 Primary key:

 We are asked to filter data by userId and sessionId, itemInSession also needs to be sorted.
-To make the primary keys unique, we set userId, sessionId, itemInSession to be the primary key.
-The partition key is set to be userId as this is the primary way the data being filtered.
-Cluster keys are sessionId and itemInSession, and they are set to be ordered in descending order.
+To make the primary keys unique, we set userId, sessionId, itemInSession to be the primary key. userId together with sessionId are set to be the composite partition key.
+It'll improve overall performance because the userId data will be spread among more than just one node and it'll be much faster to look for a specific session_id.
+The clustering key is itemInSession as it helps to make the key unique.

 *Query3:*